gbrault/gattclient/README.md

 you can clone with git and there is an eclipse project

 # Code Documentation
-A doxygen documentation is provided, see the html directory (index.html file) This is a work in progress with the intent of documenting all important functions and data structures
+[A doxygen documentation is provided] (http://gbrault.github.io/gattclient/index.html) This is a work in progress with the intent of documenting all important functions and data structures